 If you are looking to quit smoking, make sure to talk to your primary care physician to develop an active quit-smoking plan.
 In addition to your primary care provider, there are several online resources to help you quit vaping.
 Below are some sites with helpful information and resources:

-What are the early warning signs for vaping-related disease?
+What are the early warning signs for vaping-related diseases?

 Early signs of vaping-related illness include chest pain, difficulty breathing, fever, chills, cough, shortness of breath, nausea and vomiting, diarrhea, and weight loss.
 However, most of these symptoms are non-specific and might not always indicate a vaping-related illness.